Part 8 - 3 Tools for Discovering Your Life's Purpose.

 So what is different about practicing in Mysore?

-On that first trip I had these expectations that I was going to learn from Sharath and he was going to give me “the one thing” that would change it all.
+On that first trip I had these expectations that Sharath was going to teach me “the one thing” that would change it all.
 You know the secret ingredient, the master key;)

 So what are these conditions?